Scripter17/JREP/README.md

                                         results for each get regex, then
                                         second results, etc.)
-  --strict-weave, -W                    Only print full weave sets --order ORDER [ORDER ...]
+  --strict-weave, -W                    Only print full weave sets --pre-match-exec cmd                  Command to run before printing each
+                                        match
+  --match-exec cmd                      Command to run after printing each
+                                        match
+  --pre-file-exec cmd                   Command to run before printing each
+                                        file name
+  --file-exec cmd                       Command to run after printing each
+                                        file name
+  --pre-dir-exec cmd                    Command to run before printing each
+                                        dir name
+  --dir-exec cmd                        Command to run after printing each dir
+                                        name
+  --order ORDER [ORDER ...]
 The order in which modifications to
                                         matches are applied.
 Run jrep --help
-                                        order for more info --verbose, -v                         Verbose info --print-rundata, --print-run-data     Print raw runData JSON at the end (used for debugging) The following have extended help that can be seen with --help [topic]: sub, blockwise, order
+                                        order for more info --verbose, -v                         Verbose info --print-rundata, --print-run-data     Print raw runData JSON at the end (used for debugging) The following have extended help that can be seen with --help [topic]: sub, blockwise, order, exec
 ```
 <!--</HELP MSG>-->